jrouwe/JoltPhysics.js/README.md

 // WASM embedded in the bundle, multithread enabled import Jolt from 'jolt-physics/wasm-compat-multithread';

+// WASM embedded in the bundle, multithread enabled, debug checking enabled (outputs errors to the console and enables the debug renderer) import Jolt from 'jolt-physics/debug-wasm-compat-multithread';

 // WASM, multithread enabled
 import Jolt from 'jolt-physics/wasm-multithread';